Loading...

 Phone Calls: You have the right to make a reasonable number of phone calls.
 Use one of these calls to contact a qualified DUI attorney as soon as possible.
 Another call should be to a trusted family member or friend to inform them of your situation and potentially arrange for bail.

-Bail in Medina: Bail is a security deposit that ensures your appearance in court.
+Bail in Medina County: Bail is a security deposit that ensures your appearance in court.
 The amount of bail in Medina County for a DUI arrest can vary depending on the circumstances of the case, including your BAC level and any prior criminal history.
-Bail can be posted in cash, through a bail bond company (see local resources below), or sometimes through a personal recognizance bond (granted at the judge's discretion).
+Bail can be posted in cash, through a licensed bail bondsman, or sometimes through a personal recognizance bond (granted at the judge's discretion).

 Missing deadlines in a DUI case can have serious consequences.
 Here are some important dates to keep in mind: